 When babies are born, their first poops are made up of black, tar-like stuff called meconium.
 Before you freak out, know that it is incredibly normal unless it happens to be in the wrong place.

-While it certainly can be weird and slightly alarming to see tar come out of your precious one, there is actually no problem with it winding up in your newborn's diaper.
+While it certainly can be weird and slightly alarming to see tar come out of your precious newbie, there is actually no problem with it winding up in your newborn's diaper.
 It will pass within a few days as your baby starts nursing and adjusting his system to the outside world.

 Now, I will say that cleaning it off your pants is another challenge entirely.